John Brennan Former Director Central Intelligence Agency

-John Brennan served as Director of the Central Intelligence Agency from March 8, 2013 until January 20, 2017.
-As Director, he was responsible for leading and managing intelligence collection, analysis, covert action, counterintelligence, and liaison relationships with foreign intelligence services.
-From January 2009 to March 2013, he served as Assistant to the President for Homeland Security and Counterterrorism.
-During that time, he advised President Obama on counterterrorism strategy and helped coordinate the US Government’s approach to homeland security, including its policies for responding to terrorism, cyber attacks, natural disasters, and pandemics.
+John O. Brennan served as director of the Central Intelligence Agency from March 2013 until January 2017.
+As director, he was responsible for intelligence collection, analysis, covert action, counterintelligence, and liaison relationships with foreign intelligence services.
+From January 2009 to March 2013, John Brennan was assistant to the president for homeland security and counterterrorism, shaping the U.S. Government’s counterterrorism strategy and coordinating Obama administration policies on homeland security, counterterrorism, cyberattacks, natural disasters, and pandemics.

-John Brennan began his service in government at CIA, where he worked from 1980 to 2005.
-At CIA, he specialized in Middle Eastern affairs and counterterrorism.
-He also served as the CIA’s daily intelligence briefer to President Bill Clinton, Chief of Staff to then Director of Central Intelligence George Tenet, and Deputy Executive Director of the CIA.
-In 2003, he led a multi-agency effort to establish what would become the National Counterterrorism Center, becoming the Center’s first Director in 2004.
-After retiring from CIA in 2005, John Brennan worked in the private sector for three years, during which time he also served as Chairman of the Board of the not-for-profit Intelligence and National Security Alliance.
+John Brennan began his government service at the CIA, where he worked from 1980 to 2005 and specialized in Middle Eastern affairs and counterterrorism.
+He served as CIA’s intelligence briefer to President Clinton, Chief of Staff to then Director of Central Intelligence George Tenet, and Deputy Executive Director.
+In 2003, he led a multi-agency effort to establish what would become the National Counterterrorism Center, serving as the Center’s first Director in 2004.
+He retired from CIA in 2005 and worked in the private sector for three years.

 John Brennan graduated from Fordham University in 1977 with a bachelor’s degree in political science.
-While enrolled at Fordham, he studied abroad at the American University in Cairo in 1975-1976.
-He later attended the University of Texas at Austin, earning a master’s degree in government with a concentration in Middle Eastern studies in 1980.
+He studied at the American University in Cairo in 1975-1976.
+He attended the University of Texas at Austin, earning a master’s degree in government with a concentration in Middle Eastern studies in 1980.